theprofessor7/nitchi/README.md

 Nitchi is a full-stack social media app and a note sharing platform.
 You can see it as a mix between Twitter and Notion.
 It's built with Next.js 15.

 Here's the features and technologies that i will use inside it:

--Next.js 15
+- Next.js 15
--Server actions and server components
+- Server actions and server components
--TanStack React Query
+- TanStack React Query
--Optimistic updates
+- Optimistic updates
--Infinite scrolling feeds
+- Infinite scrolling feeds
--File uploads with drag & drop and copy-paste support (UploadThing) -Like system
+- File uploads with drag & drop and copy-paste support (UploadThing)
+- Like system
--Follow system
+- Follow system
--Comment system
+- Comment system
--Notification system
+- Notification system
--DM system
+- DM system
--Bookmarks
+- Bookmarks
--Lucia authentication (username/password & Google OAuth2)
+- Lucia authentication (username/password & Google OAuth2)
--Postgres DB with Prisma ORM
+- Postgres DB with Prisma ORM
--Hashtags & mentions
+- Hashtags & mentions
--Full-text search
+- Full-text search
--Advanced caching & revalidation
+- Advanced caching & revalidation
--Mobile-responsive layout with Tailwind CSS & Shadcn UI components -Dark theme, light theme, and system theme
+- Mobile-responsive layout with Tailwind CSS & Shadcn UI components
+-  theme, light theme, and system theme
--Real-time form validation with React Hook Form & Zod -TipTap editor
+- Real-time form validation with React Hook Form & Zod
+- TipTap editor
--Federation with ActivityPub
+- Federation with ActivityPub

 Nitchi is a rewriting of a beatiful project proposed here by [Coding in Flow on Youtube](https://www.youtube.com/watch?v=TyV12oBDsYI&t=9311s)